 You should also read the hike description for Upper English Falls.
 It will add more perspective and will be necessary if you wish to see both waterfalls on the same hike.

-Taking this side path down through the cliff is the shortest route to the falls.
-But it’s also the most difficult.
-I didn’t know it existed when I made my first two trips.
-I knew the rim path was there because I followed it back from the falls on my first hike, but I had no idea that it was possible to get down through the cliff on the river-right side without ropes.
+I didn’t know the river-right cliff route existed when I made my first two trips.
+I knew the rim path was there because I followed it back from the falls on my first hike, but I had no idea that it was possible to get down through the cliff on the river-right side without rappelling or rock climbing.
 Fortunately, Mark Oleg alerted me to a video that Brett Haas had posted where Brett had followed this route.
 Thanks guys!

-I have field checked a route that is a little farther away from the creek.
-You can descend through a notch at the steepest section, and then bushwhack down along the base of the cliff to the falls.
-It’s tough, but much easier than the descent on the river-right side.
+- If the river-right cliff descent is too extreme for you, you can reach the falls easier from the river-left side.
+Continue following the rim path down to the creek, cross, and then work your way up through the woods away from the creek.
+I haven’t been this way in a few years, so I can’t say for sure what you’ll find.
+When I was there, there were faint paths all over the place, but none obvious enough to follow well.
+A high cliff extends from the river-left side of the falls as well.
+I found one spot well away from the creek where you can safely descend through it.
+You climb down through a notch at the steepest section, and then bushwhack down along the base of the cliff to the falls.
+It’s tough, but easier and safer than the descent on the river-right side.
 Finding this notch to descend through is simply a matter of walking along the top of the cliff until you find the way down.

 I’ve long known this waterfall existed.
 I intended to include it in the second edition of North Carolina Waterfalls, but a landslide on the Blue Ridge Parkway forced a road closure before I made the hike.
 When I finally did hike to it for the third edition, the waterfall presented perhaps the most difficult challenge of any I’ve researched—not because of the hike difficulty but because of the challenge of deciding whether or not to include it in the book.

-English Falls is among the most pristine waterfalls I’ve seen in North Carolina.
-Every square inch of everything is covered in thick, lush moss.
+English Falls was at that time among the most pristine waterfalls I’ve seen in North Carolina.
+Every square inch of everything was covered in thick, lush moss.
 A substantial spray-cliff natural community is behind the falls.
 On my first visit, I saw no footsteps or any indications of human presence whatsoever, although I know the waterfall is not a secret, especially to the locals.
 And for the first time at any waterfall, I saw a young box turtle sitting directly under one of the drops of the falls, as if it were a kid playing under a garden hose.
 I was so careful not to trample the moss and vegetation that I spent a couple hours photographing the scene, a task that ordinarily would have taken half the time.

 I left thinking this one wouldn’t go in the book, as is the case with several other waterfalls I’m keeping secret for some of the same reasons.
 However, it wasn’t long before I saw a video of English Falls on Facebook, posted by a fellow waterfaller.
 I knew that once the hard-core waterfalling crowd got wind of it, it would be open season.
-So I decided to include it and appeal to the integrity of all who visit it.
+So, I decided to include it and appeal to the integrity of all who visit it.
 Please tread lightly.
-Is that shot really worth it?
+Is that shot worth it?

 My first visit was in June of 2015.
 I returned around mid-May of 2017.
 There were obvious indications of people visiting the falls, but it wasn’t alarming.
 But when I returned in mid-June 2017, there had been a significant change.
-In only a month, I could see a big increase in the trampling and soil dislodging and there was now a well-worn scramble path on the river-right side.
+In only a month, I could see a sizable increase in the trampling and soil dislodging and there was now a well-worn scramble path on the river-right side.

 Some of the compositions that show the entire waterfall will necessarily have to show some sky as well.
 The white sky of an overcast day doesn’t look good in the photos, but on a foggy day, you can get away with it.
 The fog adds an ethereal affect that works well.
 While you may be tempted to scramble around looking for photo vantage points, I can assure you that it isn’t necessary.
 I made every photo shown here from the established path.

 English Falls is named for the English family, who farm the land downstream from the falls.